ratanvarghese/blom.sh/public/j-cardboard-1/content.md

 "That doesn't sound appropriate for the K-12 demographic," said the cutout.

 "Believe me, in my time, it was," the statue said.
 After letting out a brief whimper, the statue continued.
-"I'm propoganda for a monster."
+"I'm propaganda for a monster."

 "Well, then I am too," said the cutout.
 "I was made to sell disposable junk to children, much of it made by people in terrible conditions.
 That 50% offer on centurion costumes?
-Only worth it because the vast economic machine we're part of keeps draining people's blood and sweat around the world to churn out more plastic doodads."
+Only worth it because the vast economic machine we're part of keeps draining peoples' blood and sweat, all around the world, just to churn out more plastic doodads."

-"So then," said the statue, "we are both works of propoganda."
+"So then," said the statue, "we are both works of propaganda."

 ![First Quarter Moon Twemoji](/j-cardboard-1/attachments/thumbnail4.svg) [Image credit: Twitter Twemoji](class:credit)